strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 It's used by organizations worldwide to ingest, process, and analyze data in a scalable and fault-tolerant manner.

 However, managing Kafka topics efficiently has often been a challenging task for administrators.
-These challenges often include creating topics, adjusting configurations, and ensuring consistency across the cluster, all while handling evolving requirements.
+These challenges might arise when creating topics, adjusting configurations, and ensuring consistency across the cluster, all while handling evolving requirements.
 Traditionally, these tasks have been performed manually, often leading to errors, inconsistencies, and operational overhead.

 This is where the Strimzi Topic Operator comes into play.
 It introduces a declarative approach to Kafka topic management, focusing on the "what" rather than the "how".
-In a declarative model, administrators define the desired state of topics, specifying high-level characteristics and requirements, while leaving the intricate details to the operator itself.
+In a declarative model, administrators define the desired state of topics, specifying high-level characteristics and requirements using the `KafkaTopic` custom resource, while leaving the intricate details to the operator itself.
 This shift in perspective not only simplifies the management process but also ensures that the desired configuration is maintained consistently across the Kafka cluster.

 <figure>